-My brother in law and mother in law became extremely sick.
+My brother-in-law and mother-in-law both became extremely sick.
 My husband and I took care of them at home.
-My son was overseas in Iraq, his wife and children were here, they needed our help.
+My son was overseas in Iraq, his wife and children were here, and they needed our help.
 My parents also needed financial help.
 I took on extra jobs; my husband had to sell the family business and took on a 3rd shift job.
-I gave up my music, and my bible study and my workouts.
-Well the weight I lost was coming back on again.
+I gave up my music, my bible study and my workouts.
+Well, the weight I lost was coming back on again.

-Back in August I then decided this was it, I was going to stick to a good eating plan and exercise plan.
-It's not easy to do for me as I am up by 4:45, take out the dog, get myself ready for work, go pick up my husband from work, I then go to work 8am-5 pm then work my other job 6-11.
+Back in August I decided this was it, I was going to stick to a good eating and exercise plan.
+It's not easy to do for me as I am up by 4:45am, take out the dog, get myself ready for work, go pick up my husband from work, I then go to work 8am-5pm then work my other job 6-11.
 Working 7 days a week does not leave me with a lot of time.
-I am trying to squeeze in anything I can; elliptical and 15 min DVD.
+I am trying to squeeze in anything I can: elliptical and a 15 minute DVD.

-I start my day with prayer; I end my day with prayer.
-Once I realized that I am worth so much more that I was giving myself any credit, things fell into place.
+I start my day with prayer and I end my day with prayer.
+Once I realized that I am worth so much more that I was giving myself any credit for, things fell into place.
 I have had a revival in my soul.
 It starts with a changed mind.
-Getting rid of the "I cant's" in my life.
+Getting rid of the "I cant" in my life.
 I turned my someday into today.
-I turned all of my maybe's into I have Faith.
+I turned all of my maybes into I have Faith.
 I may not be where I want to be but Thank God I am not where I used to be.

 Training has its obstacles and rewards.
 A challenge I had to overcome was to be an extrovert.
 It was hard for me to get out of my shell and comfortable with being uncomfortable.
 However, with every obstacle there are rewards!